Patreon/platform-documentation/source/includes/_api.md

 }
 ```

-This endpoint returns a JSON representation of the patron who granted your OAuth client an `access_token`.
+This endpoint returns a JSON representation of the [user](#user) who granted your OAuth client an `access_token`.
 It is most typically used in the [OAuth "Log in with Patreon flow"](https://www.patreon.com/platform/documentation/oauth) to create or update the patron's account info in your application.

 ### HTTP Request